July 2022 EDIT:

 So new readers don’t have to read through all the posts to get caught up…

-I now have an Edge driver that supports many of the GEN 1 Shelly devices.
+I have developed Edge drivers that support many of the Shelly GEN1 and GEN2 devices.
 This allows you to create automations that don’t rely on a cloud connection since Edge drivers are locally executed on your hub.
+Note that a SmartThings hub is required for these drivers.

-UPDATE: I also have a separate driver for GEN2 Shelly devices (Plus and Pro models).
-See the initial announcement post here and follow up posts here, here, and latest update here.
+See the initial announcement post here and follow up posts here, here, here, and latest update here.

 GEN 1 Driver